lf-lang/lf-demos/llm/README.md

 # Pre-requisites

-You need Python installed, as llm.py is written in Python.
+You need Python >= 3.10 installed.

 ## Library Dependencies
 To run this project, there are dependencies required which are in [requirements.txt](requirements.txt) file.
 The model used in this repository has been quantized using 4-bit precision (bnb_4bit) and relies on bitsandbytes for efficient matrix operations and memory optimization.
 So specific versions of bitsandbytes, torch, and torchvision are mandatory for compatibility.